About the PSGA

 Our Open ID policy should help you join datasets and improve how our data works with yours.

 We’ve also added property extents data for land ownership and local authority planning to the derived data you can publish under open government licence.

 Driving innovation in location data

 To stimulate innovation, you can use premium data for free up to £1,000 per month, or in development mode – so you can design, develop and launch applications.

 We’ve also lowered royalties by up to 80% for offline use of data – including valuable property-level address data.

 We’ll keep you updated as more products come on stream.
 And we have an ambitious roadmap in how we’re developing our authoritative, world-leading data.

 Our work with expert user groups will bring improvements and new developments with real impact.
 This collaboration and learning will directly support the vision and outcomes of the Geospatial Commission’s National Geospatial Strategy.

 The agreement represents a significant investment in the Government's world-leading geospatial asset and will see OS helping to generate economic value to the UK over ten years.

-With greater freedoms to share data and better access to our new data, we're encouraging innovation and allowing new opportunities for OS Partners, developers and public sector organisations.
+With these greater freedoms to share data and better access to our data, we're encouraging innovation and allowing new opportunities for OS Partners, developers and public sector organisations.